One-Stop Shop for environmental approvals

 Under an approval bilateral agreement the state assesses the likely impacts of a project on the environment and makes a decision on approval, accounting for both state matters and matters of national environmental significance.
 Only one decision is made and includes conditions (if appropriate).

-Assessment bilateral agreements have been agreed with Queensland, New South Wales, South Australia and the Australian Capital Territory.
+Assessment bilateral agreements have been agreed with Western Australia, Queensland, New South Wales, South Australia and the Australian Capital Territory.

 Progress on bilateral agreements with each State or Territory will be published on the following pages: